ssmythe/learn_spanish/README.md

 ```
 Note: this method was developed by ChatGPT as I was analyzing this story.
-It was a fantastic collaboration to help be get the nuances of the story.
+It was a fantastic collaboration to help me get the nuances of the story.
 ```

 ## Example Story: "El Burro de Buridán"